PelayoChoya/color_app/README.md

 # color_app

-This is a ROS package oriented to color detection applications
+This is a ROS package oriented to color and shape detection applications